modelscope/facechain/face_module/TopoFR/README.md

 <h5 align="center"> If you like TopoFR, please give us a star ⭐ on GitHub for the latest update~
 </h2>

-This is the official PyTorch implementation of "[NeurIPS 2024] TopoFR: A Closer Look at Topology Alignment on Face Recognition".
+This is the official PyTorch implementation of ["[NeurIPS 2024] TopoFR: A Closer Look at Topology Alignment on Face Recognition"](https://arxiv.org/abs/2410.10587).

 ![image](docs/TopoFR.png)